 Which is that one key resource that you can rely on for PMP certification?
 Definitely, PMBOK pdf is the most important resource for your PMP exam prep.
-If you are on the PMP journey, PMBOK PDF is a must have.
+If you are on the PMP project management professional journey, PMBOK PDF is a must-have.
 Why and what is there in PMBOK pdf?
-We are going to explore PMBOK pdf in this article.
+We are going to explore the PMBOK pdf in this article.

 What is PMBOK pdf?

 PMBOK pdf stands for Project Management Body of Knowledge which is produced by the world-renowned institute, Project Management Institute (PMI).
 PMBOK pdf contains the project management framework.
 It has been encapsulated with the combined knowledge of a huge number of practicing project management professionals who are members of PMI.

 PMI institute is a globally present and recognized not-for-profit institute for project management.
 PMI advocates project management best practices and they offer various foundational and practice standards pertaining to project management.
 PMBOK pdf is the foundational Gold standard in project management.

 Can I get PMBOK PDF as PMP Training Material?

 This is actually one of the most frequently asked questions we receive from students.
 PMBOK PDF is the sole proprietary of PMI and no other organization can provide it as training material.
 However, during your PMP application, if you choose to be a PMI member as well, while the total cost for the PMP examination will not change, you will have access to the PMI library for one year, including PMBOK PDF.
 Therefore, we strongly recommend you apply for the option including the one-year PMI membership.

 You can see further details in our PMP certification cost article.

 How can I get a copy of the PMBOK pdf?